 - How to get clients without a portfolio when you’re new on the scene

 Aside from being a business marketing coach of sorts, LuAnn delves into several other topics related to social media, technology, personal development, and more.
-As a leader in her creative field, LuAnn is sure to teach you a thing or two about personal success.
+So, as a leader in her creative field, LuAnn is sure to teach you a thing or two about personal success.